 Monster Energy Supercross – The Official Videogame 6 Review

-Studio Milestone is without a doubt the top expert for bike games in the gaming industry today, not so much because they are particularly very good, but because few other developers bother with simulations of all conceivable disciplines and forms of motorbike racing.
-Ok, there might be another small studio here and there (strangely, also from Italy), but Milestone releases at least three to four bike games per year!
-Be it the photorealistic RIDE (we all saw that clip!), licensed MotoGP, or MXGP with dirt bikes, most of these games bring small improvements each year, and in general, the Italians always manage to outdo themselves somehow.
-Yet of all their moto franchises, Monster Energy Supercross seems like the series they play it the safest.
+Studio Milestone are, without a doubt, the experts for bike games in the gaming industry today, not so much because they are particularly very good, but because few other developers bother with simulations of all conceivable disciplines and forms of motorbike racing.
+Okay, there might be another small studio here and there (strangely, also from Italy), but Milestone releases at least three to four bike games per year!
+Be it the photorealistic RIDE (we all saw that clip!), licensed MotoGP, or MXGP with dirt bikes, most of these games bring small improvements each year, and in general, the Italian developers always manage to outdo themselves somehow.
+Yet of all their moto franchises, Monster Energy Supercross seems like the series where they play it the safest.
 So let that set the tone for your expectations for this year’s release.

 Related: Need for Speed Unbound Review | Gotta Be Kiddin’ Me